 None of this works without infrastructure.
 You need:

-We can get creative and extend current systems like On-Behalf-Of delegation, but agents also need emerging patterns for problems like the confused delegate: an agent acting on behalf of a user, but without clear limits on what it’s allowed to do.
+We can extend current systems like On-Behalf-Of delegation, but agents also need emerging patterns for problems like the confused delegate: an agent acting on behalf of a user, but without clear limits on what it’s allowed to do.

 For further reading, Ahead of the Curve: Governing AI Agents Under the EU AI Act by The Future Society dives deeper into agents under the Act.